Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: MAGIC observation and data selection

 \section{MAGIC observation and data selection}

-\gls{magic} observations were carried out in wobble mode~\citep{Fomin:1994aj}, where both the signal (ON) and background control (OFF) regions are observed within the same \gls{fov}.
+MAGIC observations were carried out in wobble mode~\citep{Fomin:1994aj}, where both the signal (ON) and background control (OFF) regions are observed within the same field of view (FoV).
 The data were taken in two different observation pointing modes (here labelled $\mathcal{A}$ and $\mathcal{B}$).
 The gamma-ray emitting radio-galaxy NGC~1275 is located at the dynamical center of the cluster (see~\autoref{fig:perseusFOV}), and for observation mode $\mathcal{A}$, four symmetric pointing positions are taken at $0.4^{\circ}$ distance around this point.
 In pointing mode $\mathcal{B}$, the instrument wobbles around a point half-distance between NGC~1275 and IC~310 (pointing alternately in two of the pointing positions of mode $\mathcal{A}$).
-The galaxy NGC~1265 is another important object in the \gls{fov}.
+The galaxy NGC~1265 is another important object in the FoV.
 NGC~1265 is clearly visible in X-rays~\citep{Sun:2005yd} and, albeit never detected above $E>1~\GeV$, is treated as a potential gamma-ray emitter in the analysis.

 During the observation campaign, the MAGIC telescopes underwent several hardware upgrades~\citep{Aleksic:2014lkm,Aleksic:2014poa}, leading to six different \emph{hardware stable periods} (from $\mathcal{P}1$ to $\mathcal{P}6$ in~\autoref{tab:data}).
-Appropriate \gls{mc} simulations for each period are generated to determine the corresponding \gls{irf} (i.e., the effective area for signal, the angular resolution and bias of the energy reconstruction).
+Appropriate Monte Carlo (MC) simulations for each period are generated to determine the corresponding instrument response function (IRF i.e., the effective area for signal, the angular resolution and bias of the energy reconstruction).